inbo/ipt-dcat/mapping.md

 ## dcat:Dataset

-URI for an INBO Dataset will be http://data.inbo.be/ipt/resource?r=bird-tracking-gull-occurrences#Dataset.
+URI for an INBO dataset will be http://data.inbo.be/ipt/resource?r=bird-tracking-gull-occurrences#Dataset.
 The URI will become dereferenceable using RDFa.
 In RDFa, a `rdfs:seeAlso` link will be given to a document which contains the entire DCAT feed (including this URI).

 | predicate |  resource or literal | type | mandatory | IPT resource |
 |---:|:---:|:---:|:---:|:---|